Invasive Species/Knotweed

 The Town is required to manage noxious weeds as a land manager under the BC Weed Control Act, and is given the power to enforce the BC Weed Control Act by creating bylaws under the Community Charter.

-The Town of Gibsons’ Council is currently considering the introduction of a bylaw to regulate the effective management of invasive plants, particularly the Knotweed species.
+Previously, Town of Gibsons’ Council was considering the introduction of a bylaw to regulate the effective management of invasive plants, particularly the Knotweed species.
+However, after some discussion, this bylaw was put on hold due to a lack of effective disposal method for knotweed.

 Staff is currently seeking an invasive species expert to address Council on a possible bylaw approach and next steps in the fight to eradicate these destructive plants.

-Ministry of Transportation and Infrastructure (MOTI)
+Role of Ministry of Transportation and Infrastructure (MOTI)

 MOTI is the Pest Management Plan (PMP) holder for Invasive Plant Management on public lands in the Sunshine Coast Regional District.